MinLL/MinAI/README.md

 * (AIFF) Actors have vastly improved awareness of sex scene details in AIFF over Mantella.
 * (Sexlab, Optional) This mod ships with a json file for configuration of prompts that are injected at each stage of a given animation.
 This can be edited to improve AI awareness of what is happening during a given sex scene.
 See data/minai/sexlab_descriptions.json

+## Worn Equipment Customization
+* You can customize the LLM's awareness of any piece of equipment that you are wearing in order to control how it perceives / reacts to specific gear.
+* Currently you can do this by accessing http://10.0.0.144:8081/HerikaServer/ext/minai_plugin/we_manager.html (Replace the IP address with the IP of your AIFF server).
+A link will be provided to this from within the plugins page in the future.
+* If you want to use the old keyword based system instead, you can disable this system in config.php.

 ### CBPC
 * This mod will connect the physics from CBPC to the LLM.
 The LLM will be aware of both where (breasts, ass, etc) and when the player touches themselves, or other actors, and will react to and comment on it.
 This works particularly well during sex, as the location the LLM will be aware of the location that the penis collides with.
 This requires solid CBPC configurations.
 This was tested with these: https://www.nexusmods.com/skyrimspecialedition/mods/82745?tab=description